PILRAP - Frequently Asked Questions

 If you have more than one employer during the same period of time, full-time employment is an annual average of at least 30 hours per week, determined by adding together the annual average number of hours per week for each employer.
 Each employer must qualify as a public service organization for the employment to be included in determining whether you are employed on a full-time basis.”

-I received an LLM from Washington College of Law.
+I received an LLM from AUWCL.
 May I apply for PILRAP?

-Only JD graduates of the Washington College of Law (WCL) may apply for, and receive, PILRAP funding.
-If you received both your JD and your LLM from WCL, then you may apply for PILRAP if you are otherwise eligible.
-LLM graduates from WCL, who did not receive their JD from WCL, should familiarize themselves with the federal income-driven repayment plans and loan forgiveness plans, such as the Income-Based Repayment Plan, the Income-Contingent Repayment Plan, Pay As You Earn, and the Public Service Loan Forgiveness Program.
-For more information, visit: http://studentaid.ed.gov/repay-loans/understand/plans
+Only JD graduates of AUWCL may apply for, and receive, PILRAP funding.
+If you received both your JD and your LLM from AUWCL, then you may apply for PILRAP if you are otherwise eligible.
+LLM graduates from AUWCL, who did not receive their JD from AUWCL, should familiarize themselves with the federal income-driven repayment plans and loan forgiveness plans, such as the Income-Based Repayment Plan, the Income-Contingent Repayment Plan, Pay As You Earn, and the Public Service Loan Forgiveness Program.
+For more information, visit: http://studentaid.ed.gov/repay-loans/understand/plans.

 Can I receive PILRAP assistance if I work abroad?

-If your work is located abroad but your employer is the US government or another qualifying employer under the PILRAP program, then you are eligible for assistance.
+If your work is located abroad but your employer is the US government or another qualifying employer under the Public Service Loan Forgiveness program, then you are eligible for assistance.
 If you are working for a foreign government or foreign non-profit, then you are not eligible for assistance, but you may take a leave of absence from the program.
 Please see the answer to “If I am ineligible to apply for PILRAP this year, does that mean that I may never apply again?”

 Can I apply for PILRAP as a participant of the JD Distinguished Fellowship Program?

 Yes, but you may not need assistance.
-If you apply for an income-driven repayment plan, you should explain on your application that your funding through the JD Distinguished Fellowship Program is limited.
-For instance, if you are receiving a six-month fellowship, then you may report that to your knowledge you will only be making $12,000 in the next year.
+If you apply for an income-driven repayment plan, you should explain on your application that your funding through the JD Distinguished Fellowship Program is limited and report your income for the 12 month fellowship.
 Your income-driven repayment obligation may be zero, in which case you do not need to apply for PILRAP assistance.
 Keep in mind that if you do not apply this year, you must apply within three years of the January after your graduation in order to gain entrance into the program.
 For those JD Distinguished Fellows who do apply for PILRAP, no signature is needed on the Employment Verification Form.
 If you have not secured employment when your JD Distinguished Fellowship ends, and you participate in an income-driven repayment plan, then you should alert your servicer/lender that your income is diminishing and ask for your monthly obligation to be recalculated.
 If you secure employment during the first year of your being in an income-driven repayment plan, you do not necessarily need to report the increase in income until your annual recertification (anniversary date).
 In other words, you are only required to update your salary with your servicer/lender once a year, unless told otherwise by your servicer/lender.
 You must update the Financial Aid Office with any information regarding a change in salary or employment status within thirty days.

 I am a JD Distinguished Fellow who is applying for an Income-Driven Repayment Plan.
 Can I get a letter from the school stating that I am employed and verifying my salary?